core-wg/comi/draft-ietf-core-comi.md

 ### Data Ordering {#DataOrdering}

 A CORECONF server MUST preserve the relative order of all user-ordered list and leaf-list entries that are received in a single edit request.
-These YANG data node types are encoded as CBOR arrays so messages will preserve their order.
+As per {{-yang-cbor}}, these YANG data node types are encoded as CBOR arrays, so messages will preserve their order.

 ### POST {#post-operation}